seiferla/FiBo/docs/SRS.md

 We are trying to provide a modern and easy to handle design for the UI aswell as for the architecture of our application.
 To achieve that the functionalities will be kept as modular as possible.

 Because we are progamming an Android App we chose Java as our programming language.
-Also we are using the common MVC-architecture to keep the front end and back end seperated.
-For a clean front end structure we use MVVM.
 To make the communication between the two parts easy, we will implement a RESTful-API between them which will provide the data in JSON-Format.
 The supported Platforms will be: